Jennifer Scully

 Kitty Crosby, PhD

-Dr. Kitty Crosby began her career with a bachelors in Finance from Auburn University and worked in various leadership roles in the financial sector for over 20 years.
+Dr. Kitty Crosby began her career with a bachelor’s in finance from Auburn University and worked in various leadership roles in the financial sector for over 20 years.
 As a proponent of lifelong learning, she completed her Master’s in Curriculum Development and Doctorate in Organizational Leadership for Education from Grand Canyon University.
 She has enjoyed educating young adults in secondary education for over a decade.
-In addition to teaching Economics and Cybersecurity in secondary education, she now enjoys teaching others the art of leadership and teaching and serving as an LDFM through Marymount Doctor of Education program.
-Prior to Marymount, she was a Student Teacher Supervisor for James Madison University providing evaluation, feedback and mentorship to students in the Bachelor and Masters of education programs.
+In addition to teaching Economics and Cybersecurity in secondary education, she now enjoys teaching others the art of leadership and teaching and serving as an LDFM through the Marymount Doctor of Education program.
+Prior to Marymount, she was a Student Teacher Supervisor for James Madison University providing evaluation, feedback, and mentorship to students in the Bachelor and Master of Education programs.

 Outside of work Dr. Crosby enjoys yoga, meditation, prayer, her rose garden, and grandchildren. […]